-Kenan Thompson Addresses Rumors Of ‘SNL’ Departure Ahead Of NBC Comedy Series Debut
+Kenan Thompson Addresses Rumors Of 'SNL' Departure Ahead Of NBC Comedy Series Debut

-Kenan Thompson has addressed rumors of his departure from Saturday Night Live ahead of the debut of his new NBC series titled Kenan which airs beginning February 16.
+Kenan Thompson has addressed rumors of his departure from Saturday Night Live ahead of the debut of his new NBC series titled Kenan, which premieres February 16.

 In a new interview with Variety, the longest-running actor in the history of SNL said he has a number of seasons he would like to reach before even considering leaving.